Proposed Burley Lagoon Geoduck Farm

 - Public hearing(s), by Washington State Shorelines Hearings Board, if appeal of shoreline permit(s) is filed.

 When available, information regarding the future County public meetings and public hearings (addressed above), will be posted to this webpage and also sent to those on the interested parties list.

 *Land Use Advisory Commissions will make a recommendation(s) on whether the shoreline permits should be approved/denied.
 Public meeting(s) before the Land Use Advisory Commissions for Key Peninsula and Gig Harbor, and public hearing(s) before the Pierce County Hearing Examiner will be scheduled when the Environmental Impact Statement (Draft and Final) process is complete.
-It is unknown when the Final Environmental Impact Statement (FEIS) will be issued.
 In the meantime, please do not contact and/or discuss the proposal with either the Land Use Advisory Commission members or Hearing Examiner prior to the public meetings/hearings.

 Note, all the County files for this proposal are saved electronically and may be reviewed in the same way by visiting Pierce County's online permitting system by clicking on each application number listed below.